 FOSTER/HOMELESS YOUTH: FHY Liaison will be continued.
-We're increasing/improving services for these students by completing a needs assessment of the current supports we have in place.
+We're increasing/improving services for these students by continuing a needs assessment of the current supports we have in place.
+We will also be researching the possibility of contracting for transportation to reduce barriers to coming on campus.
 Additionally we'll develop an individualized learning plan (ILP) for each student and meet with teachers/parents as needed to review the plan throughout the year.
 In combination with our Title I funds we will be able to provide increased services to foster/homeless youth as well, such as paying for anything related to school that may be needed based on the ILP.